 But I digress.
-The Boondocks wasn’t scared of anyone; they went after republicans, liberals, blacks, whites, hell, they even went after former president Barack Obama.
-Even though the show was created by a black man, I doubt it could survive the cancel wars of today.
+The Boondocks weren’t scared of anyone; they went after republicans, liberals, blacks, whites, hell, they even went after former president Barack Obama.
+Even though the show was created by a black man, I doubt it could survive the canceled wars of today.

 1. Space Ghost Coast to Coast

 Standing at the top is one of the shows that started it all, Space Ghost Coast to Coast.
 Tim and Eric influenced Eric Andre, Rick and Morty, and modern-day sketch comedy; but without Space Ghost, there wouldn’t be a Tim and Eric or any Adult Swim shows for that matter.